-9, Consists largely of an adjustment to remove capital gains distributions of regulated investment companies.
+9. Consists largely of an adjustment to remove capital gains distributions of regulated investment companies and real estate investment trusts.

 Posttabulation amendments and revisions (line 32).
 Several of the posttabulation adjustments to profits have an impact on dividends as well.
 These and other posttabulation adjustments are described in table 13.10 below.